SurbhiOfficial/OnlineFoodwebsite/README.md

 # OnlineFoodwebsite
-The FrontEnd Design of Online Food  Ordering by using HTML5 &amp; CSS3.
+The FrontEnd Design of Online Food  Ordering by using HTML5 & CSS3.

 INTERNAL CSS in this Project .

 **Design**